List of Marvel Comics characters: P: Portal

-Fictional character biography

 Native American Charles Little Sky was born in Hartsdale, New Mexico.
 As a teenager, he manifested his dimension-spanning powers during a confrontation between the Avengers and Puma, the superhuman protector of Little Sky's tribe.
 Little Sky fled the reservation he lived on, moving to New York City where he took a job as a construction worker.
-He was followed by Puma, who had set out in pursuit of Little Sky out of fear that the powers he'd soon manifest would prove dangerous.
+He was followed by Puma, who had set out in pursuit of Little Sky out of fear that his powers would prove dangerous.
 When Puma finally tracked him down at Ellis Island, Little Sky's powers activated for the first time, opening a portal to the dimension where the U-Foes had been exiled, freeing them.
 The U-Foes attempted to kill Little Sky to keep him from using his powers to banish them again, and the Avengers and Puma were forced to team up to protect him.
 During the fight, Little Sky escaped, using his powers and began traveling the dimensions.

-Along the way he picked up a variety of weapons, including a gun that fired 'energy harpoons,' and learned to control his powers.
-In one dimension he encountered Kistur, the leader of an intergalactic gang of criminals who was armed with one of the android Darkhawk bodies created by Dargin Bokk.
-Kistur asked Little Sky to join the gang so they could use his powers to plunder other dimensions.
-Little Sky refused and Kistur tried to kill him, but Little Sky fought back and ended up accidentally shooting Kistur's Darkhawk amulet, the focal point of his powers, out of his chest.
-The loss of the amulet killed Kistur's Darkhawk body, and Little Sky removed and donned Kistur's body armor for further protection.
-Worried that Kistur might revive, Little Sky attempted to destroy the amulet, but when that failed, he discarded it in another dimension.
-Little Sky eventually managed to return to Earth, opening a portal to a museum in New York City that Chris Powell and his family were touring.
-Powell transformed into his Darkhawk persona, and Portal, mistaking Powell for a reborn Kistur, attacked.
-Darkhawk managed to incapacitate Portal, who was taken in federal custody by a Guardsman.
-Portal had been injured during the fight and was placed in a hospital under the guard of Captain America.
-The U-Foes wanted Portal to take them to a dimension they'd once happened upon while they were exiled from Earth, and they attacked the hospital.
-Captain America, Darkhawk and Daredevil defeated the U-Foes, but Portal revived and after explaining how he had acquired parts of his armor from an opponent resembling Darkhawk, escaped to another dimension during the fight.